 - Credit issues – Getting a commercial mortgage with bad credit can be difficult.
 You may need a very large deposit along with providing a personal guarantee.

-- Trading history – New businesses will struggle to qualify for the best deals if approved at all.
-If you’re setting up a new business, it may be better to initially lease a building beforehand.
-You can then apply for a mortgage once you’ve generated a consistent profit.
+- Trading history – New businesses will struggle to qualify for the best deals if approved.
+If you’re setting up a new business, it may be better to lease a building beforehand.
+You can apply for a mortgage once you’ve generated a consistent profit.

 Are commercial brokers different from mortgage brokers?

 Yes, commercial brokers are different from mortgage brokers.
-As a result, if you need a commercial mortgage, you’ll need to ensure your advisor is qualified in this area.
-In addition, commercial brokers will have access to commercial lenders and various different products.
-A mortgage for a hotel, for instance, can involve a number of commercial products as opposed to a single commercial mortgage.
+If you need a commercial mortgage, you’ll need to ensure your advisor is qualified in this area.
+In addition, commercial brokers have access to commercial lenders and various products.
+For instance, a mortgage for a hotel can involve several commercial products instead of a single commercial mortgage.

 Regular mortgage brokers are typically only qualified to provide advice on residential mortgages.
-Some mortgage advisors may provide advice on buy to let too, but won’t be qualified to give commercial advice or have access to commercial lenders.
+Some mortgage advisors may also provide advice on buy-to-let, but they won’t be qualified to give commercial advice or have access to commercial lenders.

-Our experts are qualified to give commercial mortgage advice, which can range from buying a commercial property to bridging loans.
-You can make an enquiry if you require more information on how to get your mortgage started.
+Our experts are qualified to give commercial mortgage advice on everything from buying a commercial property to bridging loans.
+If you require more information on how to get your mortgage started, you can make an enquiry.